 Face Covering and Social Distancing Requirements

-All students, employees and visitors must wear a face covering in any university building, facility and classroom unless they are physically isolated in a private space or room.
+For Summer 2021 in-person classes, all students, employees and visitors must wear a face covering in any university building, facility and classroom unless they are physically isolated in a private space or room.

 Quarantine, Isolation & Contact Tracing

 The university is coordinating and partnering closely with the Champaign-Urbana Public Health District to support their work to manage contact tracing for all COVID-19 cases in Champaign County that are related to our faculty, staff or students.
 Isolation or quarantine as directed by CUPHD, University Housing, Private Certified Housing and Certified Greek Housing is mandatory.